brain246/brain246.github.io/_tabs/about.md

 - Azure Data Factory
 - Cloud Infrastructure as Code (Terraform, Bicep)

-And not so currently, meaning in the recent past i had a lot of:
+And not so currently, meaning in the recent past, i saw a lot of:

 - Synapse (Serverless & Dedicated[^dedic])
-- SQL-Server Warehouses
+- SQL-Server Warehouse(s)
 - Restful APIs & GraphQL

-After 18 years of classical data warehousing, i finally got to dive into various (data-)lakes.
-And once in the lake(-house), there is no turning back, that's for sure.
+After 18 years of classical data warehousing, i finally got to dive into the data lake (-house), which i won't leave anytime soon it seems.

 Besides signing the [DataOps Manifesto](https://dataopsmanifesto.org/), i am also a supporter of the "treat data as a product" movement.

 ## Side-Shows

-Since one of my main treats is lazyness when it comes to repetitive tasks, i developed a natural interest in DevOps & automation.
+Since one of my main treats is laziness (when it comes to repetitive tasks), i developed a natural interest in DevOps & automation.
 And due to constant lack of sleep, I usually don't touch any code, unless it's version controlled.
 That includes but is not limited to: cloud infrastructure (as code), database schemas, pipeline definitions, all kinds of scripts, notebooks and the grocery list for my next shopping tour.

 As a result of the above, i somehow stumbled into the beautiful world of DevOps (although that name was not a thing back then).
-My personal project lifecycle these days often goes like this: Getting hired as data architect/engineer and then silently converting into the dedicated DevOps and Git guy.
-It was never my intention, but i think i got the DevOps Bingo card full now:
+My personal project lifecycle these days often goes looks like this: Getting hired as an architect/data enginner at first, but then silently turning into the dedicated DevOps and Git guy.
+Although it was never my intention, i think i got the DevOps bingo card full now:

 - Azure DevOps (Repos, Boards, Pipelines, etc.)
 - The Atlassian(s): Bitbucket, Jira, Confluence (and even Bamboo...).
 - Github (my teenage love)
-- And lately also a lot of: Gitlab
+- Gitlab
-- And if artefact registries also count on that list: Cloudsmith (great tool by the way)
+- And if artefact registries also belong on this list: Cloudsmith

 However, there can be only one god.
 And for me that is and always will be: __Git__[^git].
-After using it for almost a decade now, i still feel like i don't know half of it and am constantly amazed how limitless the possibilities of this genious piece of software really are.
+After using it for almost a decade, i still feel like i don't know half of it and am constantly amazed how limitless the possibilities of this genius piece of software really are.

 ## Scripting

-Since __DevOps and automation__ usually require some sort of scripting, i also found myself dealing with the usual (scripting) suspects: Powershell, Bash, Python (and for fun and good looks also: Fish).
+Since __DevOps and automation__ usually require some sort of scripting, i found myself dealing with the usual (scripting) suspects: Powershell, Bash, Python (and for fun and good looks also: Fish).

-Regarding __data manipulation & transformation__ i am most experienced in T-SQL, due to spending so many years implementing SQL warehouses.
-And for quite a while, writing data transformations in Python felt somehow "wrong" to me.
-But today there is no doubt about it in my mind: The added value that you get (for free) from the whole Python software engineering ecosystemn (formatting, linting, automated testing, packaging and so many more) cannot be missed out on.
-Implementing data projectss almost starts to feel like real software devleopment these days.
+Regarding __data manipulation & transformation__ i am most experienced in T-SQL, due to spending many years implementing SQL warehouses.
+Switching to Python felt a bit odd at first, but today there is no doubt it in my mind: The added value one gets (for free) from the whole Python software engineering eco-system (formatting, linting, automated testing, packaging, ...) cannot be missed out on.
+Implementing data projects in Python almost starts to feel like 'real' software development these days.

-And a life without notebooks might be possible, but makes abosulety no sense to me :smirk:.
+Also, a life without (Jupyter) notebooks might be possible, but makes absolutely no sense to me anymore :smirk:.

 ## Professional Past

-Way back in time, i also had to work a lot with (or in):
+Way back in time, i also worked a lot with (or in):

-- SQL-Server (on-Premise): Relational-DB, SSIS, SSAS, SSRS.
+- SQL-Server (on-Premise): Relational-DBs, SSIS, SSAS, SSRS.
 - SAP: BW (Datamodeling, Processchains, Bex Queries, etc.), Business Objects (Analysis for Office, Lumira Designer, BI/BO Platform), ERP/R3 (mainly FI/CO/HCM/COPA), SEM-BCS (management consolidation).
 - IBM Planning Analytics (aka TM1), Palo/Jedox and other _real_ OLAP engines & databases including all sorts of Excel integrations that usually come along with those.
-- Corporate Performance Management (CPM): Main focus being financial, sales, project and product planning & forecasting.
+- Corporate Performance Management (CPM): Main focus was building financial, sales, project and product planning (& forecasting) solutions.
-- Financial Reporting: Implementation of financial reports for all kind of flavors and in different tools & frontends as well as supportive addins (like Graphomate).
-Also creation of notation concepts/standards for financial reporting (IBCS-like).
+- Financial Reporting: Implemented a lot of financial reports in various tools and different kind of backends, including notation concepts (IBCS-like).
-- As an inhouse consultant, i also spent quite some time in improving the collaboration toolset and processes in the central Controlling department (40 people spread over various locations, countries and languages).
-Which basically means that i played around a lot with: Microsoft Teams (plus Addins/Apps), Sharepoint (on-premise and online), Planner/ToDo, OneDrive, O365, ...).
+- As an inhouse consultant, i also spent quite some time in improving the collaboration toolset in a centralized Controlling department (40 people spread over various locations, countries and languages).
+Which basically means that i played around a lot with Microsoft Teams, Sharepoint (on-premise and online), Planner/ToDo, OneDrive, O365, etc.).
-- At the same time i also made some operational use of my educational/business background by conducting the monthly business consolidation (as well as providing financial reports) for over 100 legal entities in [Styria Media Group](https://www.styria.com).
+- At the same time i also made some operational use of my educational/business background by conducting the monthly business consolidation (as well as providing financial reports) for over 100 legal entities in a media group.

 ## Education & Certifications